• Skip to primary navigation

 • Recipe Categories

-Ingredients Used in Savory Butternut Squash
+Ingredients Used in this Recipe

 This recipe uses ingredients that you should already have in your Pesach kitchen arsenal.
 The one exception to this is the butternut squash.
 Unless you cook with squash often, you probably don't have one of these laying around.